 Preparation of the Comprehensive Plan included a review of reports, regional plans, economic studies, and other background analysis on topics, such as population, housing, historic preservation, natural resources, community facilities, transportation, and land use.
 These sources contain information pertinent to the Town and Warren County and this part of the Adirondacks.
 The section 'Planning Context' describes regional planning efforts and subject-specific plans.
-This 2025 Comprehensive Plan provides for the evaluation of these previous planning efforts and incorporated recommendations from them.
-This way the plan provides a guide for development and redevelopment of the Town in the near future as well as a basis for land use and policy decisions based on the community's expressed vision and goals.
+This 2025 Comprehensive Plan provides for the evaluation of these previous planning efforts and incorporates recommendations from them.
+In this way the plan begins to provide a guide for development and redevelopment of the Town in the near future.
+In addition, it provides some of the basis for land use and policy decisions based on the community's expressed vision and goals.